WagnerCaris/WagnerCaris/README.md

 - 👋 Hi, I’m @WagnerCaris
 - 👀 I’m interested in ...
-Eletronical, Arduino, PICs & Automation.
+Eletronical, Arduino, PICs, Automation; Also like front & back-end.
 - 🌱 I’m currently learning ...
-Python and C.
+Javasript and C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...